Starburst Satellite Library - v0.10.0

 The Starburst Satellite Library is dedicated to work alongside Starburst Engine.

-Both have a common API using gRPC generated using Protobuf, stored in
+Both have a common gRPC API generated with Protobuf, stored in

 api folder.
 They are provided in the repository,